ain/smartbanner.js/README.md

 - Fully customisable info
 - Close button that
   - closes the banner
-  - sets cookie to keep banner closed for current session
+  - sets cookie to keep banner closed for current session or [for defined time](#time-limited-close)
 - Platform-specific app icon URL
 - Platform-specific URL for _View_ button
 - jQuery Mobile and AngularJS compliance